Back to blog home

 Sateen

-Sateen sheets are made from cotton fibres that have been mercerized and then weaved in a satin weave.
+Sateen sheets are made from cotton fibres that have been treated and then weaved in a satin weave.
 This means that they have a beautifully glossy finish.

 Thread count is the number of threads woven into one square inch of fabric.
 Hypothetically, the more threads there are (and therefore the higher the thread count) the softer and finer the threads will be, and the softer, stronger, smoother and thicker the fabric will be.
 In theory then, the higher the thread count, the better quality the bedding, and the more comfy your bed will be.

-However, this doesn’t always translate, as it can be easily manipulated.
+However, there's more to fabric quality than thread count!
 Want to find out more?
 Read our post on what thread count is and why it’s important.

 The fun bit!
 The design printed or woven into your duvet cover or bed sheet will help you create the bedroom of your dreams.